 In 1992, President Bill Clinton appointed Cisneros as Secretary of the Department of Housing and Urban Development.
 Cisneros initiated the revitalization of many of the nation's public housing developments, renovating 250 of the worst public housing units and demolishing another 43,000 vacant ones for reconstruction.

 Cisneros' books include Latinos and the Nation’s Future, Interwoven Destinies, and Urban Real Estate Investment: A New Era of Opportunity.
-Recipient of the Habitat for Humanity Visionary Award, Cisneros has been inducted into the National Association of Homebuilders' "Builders Hall of Fame."
+Recipient of the Habitat for Humanity Visionary Award, Cisneros was inducted into the National Association of Homebuilders' "Builders Hall of Fame."

 The former President and COO of Univision and the co-founder of Latino Donor Collaborative, Cisneros serves on the advisory boards of the Bill and Melinda Gates Foundation, the Broad Foundation and the National Hispanic University.
 He has a PhD in Public Administration from The George Washington University and served as the President of the National League of Cities.
-He has appeared on Fox, The Charlie Rose Show, and CNBC.
+He has appeared on Fox and CNBC.

 - HBO: The Latin List - Henry Cisneros